Cop Cleared After Tasing 10-Year-Old Girl Armed with Shears

-The girl was initially handcuffed and arrested for assault but was later de-arrested and received medical attention for minor injuries from the Taser barbs.
-The Independent Office for Police Conduct (IOPC) initiated an investigation in March 2021 after the girl’s father filed a complaint.
+• The Independent Office for Police Conduct (IOPC) launched an investigation after the girl’s father filed a complaint.

-The Crown Prosecution Service (CPS) reviewed the case for potential criminal charges against PC Broadhead but decided not to charge him, a decision that was upheld after a review requested by the child’s family.
+The Crown Prosecution Service (CPS) examined the case for criminal charges but chose not to prosecute.
+The family’s request for a review upheld this decision.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.